-Buying a charger for your electric vehicle (EV) is a fantastic idea and is the best way to alleviate range anxiety and probably eliminate the possibility of ever having to charge at a public charging station.
-Owning an EV charger means you’ll be able to charge up to 15 times faster than with the charger that came with your EV purchase and do it all in the safety and comfort of your own home.
-Of course one of the first questions that comes to mind is how much does it cost to install an EV charger at home?
-We’ll answer that question and other questions you are likely to have regarding home EV charging in this brief article.
+Buying a charger for your electric vehicle (EV) is a fantastic idea and is the best way to alleviate range anxiety.
+Owning a home EV charging station means you can drastically decrease the number of times you will have to visit the public charging station.
+Owning an EV charger means you’ll be able to charge up to 15 times faster than with the charger that came with your EV purchase.

 Before you start thinking about installing an electric car charger at home and the station cost you need to know what types of EV chargers are available.
 EV charging stations come in three different types: Level 1, Level 2, and Level 3, known as DC fast charging.

 Level 1 EV chargers are the type that came standard with your lease or purchase of an EV.
-It plugs into your standard home 110-/120v outlet.
+A level 1 charging station plugs into your standard home 110-/120v outlet.

 When you charge your EV with a Level 1 charger it’s known as a “trickle charge” due to how slow it is.
 If you already have your EV in your possession and aren’t waiting for it to arrive, then you probably have experienced just how slow Level 1 charging is.
 Level 1 EV chargers can only add 3 to 5 miles to your battery range per hour, which means it can take more than 24 hours to get a full charge.